tmenguy/ha-solcast-solar/README.md

 Setting dampening for individual Solcast sites or using half-hour intervals is possible.
 This requires use of either the `solcast_solar.set_dampening` action, or creation/modification of a file in the Home Assistant config folder called `solcast-dampening.json`.

 The action accepts a string of dampening factors, and also an optional site resource ID.
-(The optional site may be specified with either hyphens or underscores.)
+(The optional site may be specified using either hyphens or underscores.)
 For hourly dampening supply 24 values.
 For half-hourly 48.
 Calling the action creates or updates the file `solcast-dampening.json` when either a site or 48 factor values are specified.
 If setting overall dampening with 48 factors, then an optional 'all' site may be specified (or simply omitted for this use case).

 ```yaml
 action: solcast_solar.set_dampening